 When a project comes with a goal to accomplish, one must remember what the goal is and when the goal has been reached in a way that a marginal increase in effort does not lead to a corresponding increase in output, it is time to slow down the iterations.

 Based on Fatigue

 Maybe you run out of energy, maybe you have no inspiration left.
 Either way, when fatigue hits maybe hit stop on the iterations at least for a while.

 Knowing when to stop is actually a function of expertise which can only come from experience.
 There is no formula.
 How do you know when to stop boiling pasta?
-Boil it too little, its raw, boil it too much and it turns into mush.
+Boil it too little, it’s raw, boil it too much and it turns into mush.
 But after you have cooked pasta enough times, you will know exactly when to stop.
 Timing is everything in cooking, and the same is true with design… and for that matter almost any creative process.
-How does a guitarist know how many notes is enough when he is doing an improv?
-How does painter know when to stop adding more elements to an abstract?
+How does a guitarist know how many notes are enough when he is doing an improv?
+How does a painter know when to stop adding more elements to an abstract?
 So, at the end of the day, it’s not really a question of time or resources.
 With time and experience a true expert knows how much is too much and when it is time to stop.